cat-cfs/libcbm_py/docs/index.rst

 LibCBM
 ======

 LibCBM is a next generation version of the CBM-CFS3 model.
-It also has useful functions for developing CBM-like models.
+It also has useful functions for extending CBM, or developing new CBM-like models.

 Key Features
 ------------